 - 10 oz filtered water (room temperature or cold)

 1. The first step is to grind the coffee beans.
-Using a burr grinder grind the beans to a coarse grind size.
-You want the ground to look like coarse cornmeal, and you do not want a fine powder.
+Use a burr grinder grind the beans to a coarse grind size.
+You want the ground to look like coarse cornmeal, and not like a fine powder.
 If you use a spice grinder, short 2-3 second pulses will get you the desired grind size.

 2. Add your ground coffee to your cold brew maker or your French press.
 You could also use a mason jar, pitcher, or any large container.

 3. Add cold filtered water into the cold brew maker or French press.
 Don’t forget to place the lid on top to seal it properly.